rafaparadela/kafka-producer-consumer/README.md

 ### Quick Start:

-You should now have Kafka 0.9 running at `localhost:9092` and zookeeper running at `localhost:2181`.`
+You should now have Kafka 0.9 running at `localhost:9092` and zookeeper running at `localhost:2181`.

 ##### Run a producer:

-`sbt "run producer my-topic 50"` where `my-topic` is the topic, and `50` is the number of messages delivered (1 per second).
+`sbt "run producer my-topic 50"` will send `50` messages (1 pe second) with the topic `my-topic`.

 ##### Run consumers:

-`sbt "run consumer my-topic my-group-id"` where `my-topic` is the topic, and `my-group-id` is the groupId.
+`sbt "run consumer my-topic my-group-id"` will subscribe to the topic `my-topic` using the groupId `my-group-id`.